-We’ve come to the part of the year when Meatless Mondays coincide with grilling season—and when full-time vegans and vegetarians are breaking out their grills, too.
-So we pulled together seven of our favorite meatless mains for BBQ season, from grilled eggplant salad to homemade vegan burgers.
+We’ve deep in the part of the year when Meatless Mondays coincide with grilling season—and when full-time vegans and vegetarians are making the most of their grills, too.
+So we pulled together nine of our favorite meatless mains for BBQ season, from grilled eggplant salad to homemade vegan burgers, perfect for Labor Day or any other time before fall.

 These recipes are also good for carnivores and omnivores to keep on hand for when they invite friends or family over for a cookout, which usually conveys an unspoken promise of meat, and often dooms vegetarians or vegans to a meal of side dishes or fake meat products.
 Not so with these delicious veggie meals, which everyone else is bound to love just as much as the meat-abstainers.
 And nary a frozen veggie dog in sight.